Lectures on 4d N=1 dynamics and related topics: Preliminaries

 In this first section, we collect various preliminary results about 4d quantum field theories, which are not necessarily supersymmetric.
 Sec.~\ref{subsec:oneloop} contains the one-loop running of the gauge coupling, mainly to explain our notations and conventions.
 Sec.~\ref{subsec:anomalies} discusses the perturbative and global anomalies of fermions, again mainly to explain our notations and conventions of the anomaly polynomial.
 Sec.~\ref{sec:groupglobal} introduces the physical difference of gauge groups sharing the same Lie algebras, paying particular attentions to the spectra of line operators.
 Sec.~\ref{sec:4dsuperfields} is a very brief summary of 4d \Nequals1 superfield formalism.
 Except Sec.~\ref{sec:groupglobal}, the content is totally standard, and can be found in many other places.

 For detailed expositions on somewhat advanced aspects of non-supersymmetric quantum field theory, the readers are referred to e.g.~a classic account by Coleman \cite{Coleman} or more recent books by Shifman \cite{Shifman} and by Mari\~no \cite{Marino}.
 On anomalies, the TASI lecture note by Harvey \cite{Harvey:2005it} can be highly recommended.
+A recent paper \cite{Cordova:2018cvg} also contains an excellent overview of the traditional anomalies in Sec.~2 and Sec.~5.2.